Dr Heather Knight, B.Sc. (Hons.), Ph.D.

 - Plant stress responses

 Indicators of Esteem

-- 2018: Invited speaker Beijing: Invited to give a seminar at the Chinas Agriculture University, Beijing.
+- 2018: Invited lecture in Beijing: Invited to give a lecture at China Agriculture University in Beijing.

 - 2018: Invited speaker UNAM, Mexico: Invited to present a seminar at Dept of Biochemistry, UNAM, Mexico City

 - 2017: Appointed as external Examiner, Salford: External Examiner for Masters in Biotechnology, University of Salford